moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

              QUIC
 ~~~~~~

+Not all of the proposals for "Media Over QUIC" follow this model, but for the ones that do, it seems useful to have a name for "the protocol layer immediately beneath media".

 # Prior and Existing Specifications {#priorart}

+* Note - need to edit the following paragraph to reflect new draft scope

 Several existing draft specifications and protocols already exist which base
 their implementation around using existing Media Transport Protocols on top of QUIC, or define